AdobeDocs/commerce-operations.en/help/installation/system-requirements.md

 ### PHP OPcache

-It is strongly recommended that you verify that [PHP OPcache](https://www.php.net/manual/en/intro.opcache.php) is enabled for performance reasons.
+It is recommended that you verify that [PHP OPcache](https://www.php.net/manual/en/intro.opcache.php) is enabled for performance reasons.
 The OPcache is enabled in many PHP distributions.
 The `opcache` extension is installed by default in the Commerce on Cloud infrastructure.

 For on-premesis, verify that PHP OPcache it is installed, see [PHP settings](prerequisites/php-settings.md).
 Or for specific guidance on performance settings, see the software recommendations for [PHP settings](https://experienceleague.adobe.com/docs/commerce-operations/performance-best-practices/software.html#php-settings) in the _Performance Best Practices_ guide.